zrlay/celerationcharts/README.md

         // Create the data table.
         var data = new google.visualization.DataTable();

         // Set any additional chart options.
-Style and axes options specific to the celeration chart will not get overriden.
-        options = {};
+Styles that conflict with the chart standards will be silently ignored. options = {};

-        // Instantiate with chart height and draw the chart, passing in data and options. var programmaticChart = new CelerationChart(document.getElementById('programmatic_chart_div'), 600);
+        // Instantiate with chart height and draw the chart, passing in data and options. var chart = new CelerationChart(document.getElementById('chart_div'), 600);
-        programmaticChart.draw(data, options)
+        chart.draw(data, options)
     }

 </script>